Hello! I'm Diego

 Ayers, J. D.*, Guevara Beltran, D.*, Alcock, J., Baciu, C., Claessens, S., Hudson, N. M., Miller, G., Tidball K., Winfrey P., Zarka, E., Todd, M. P. & Aktipis A. (2020).
 How is the COVID-19 pandemic affecting cooperation?
 PsyArXiv.

-Cronk, L., Guevara Beltran, D., Mercado D. R., & Aktipis A. (Accepted).
+Cronk, L., Guevara Beltran, D., Mercado D. R., & Aktipis A. (in press).
 “A solidarity-type world.”
 Need-based helping among ranchers in the Southwestern United States.
 Human Nature.

 Sznycer, D., Ayers, J. D., Sullivan, D., Guevara Beltran, D., van den Akker, O. R., Munoz, A., … Aktipis, A. (2020).
 A new measure of perceived fitness interdependence: Factor structure and validity.
 PsyArXiv.